Skip to main content

 Chelsea Morgan is a proud North Florida native with a heart for community growth and connection.
 Born and raised in Mayo, she’s spent the past six years working as a Real Estate agent, helping families and businesses find their place in the region.
 Before real estate, Chelsea dedicated 15 years to early childhood education—an experience that deepened her commitment to building strong foundations, both for people and for the communities they call home.
 Her passion for economic development comes naturally, as she believes real estate and local growth go hand in hand in shaping a vibrant future for North Florida.

-County Manager, Levy County
+Economic Development Manager, Levy County BOCC

 Donne Waldrep photo